pnanez/HyEQ_Toolbox/README.md

 	* The toolbox folder can be located by running `which('HyEQsolver')` in the MATLAB command window.
 	* On Windows, the toolbox path is typically `C:\Program Files\Matlab\toolbox\HyEQ_Toolbox_v204`.
     * On Macintosh, the toolbox path is typically `~/matlab/HyEQ_Toolbox_v204`.
-3. Run the unistall script `tbclean` in the MATLAB command window.
+3. Run the uninstall script `tbclean` in the MATLAB command window.
 This procedure erases all the files in the HyEQ Toolbox folder.
 4. Restart Matlab.
 5. Check that the HyEQ Toolbox is uninstalled by running `which('HyEQsolver')`.
 The output should be `'HyEQsolver' not found.`